Zinnwolf/FiveroseTweaker/README.md

-FiveroseTweaker adds things to fiverose
+FiveroseTweaker adds things from vape to fiverose

 YOU MUST OWN THE REAL FIVEROSE TO USE THIS